Why CH is the abbreviation for Switzerland?

 But what is with the Helvetica font?

-The Font was invented in Switzerland by freelance designer Max Alfons Miedinger in Münchenstein.
-The spread of Swiss design in the 50s Helvetica spread throughout the world and is widely featured in advertisements and Corporate Logos.
-Most notoriously, Helvetica is used on signs on the New York subway, and even the Font on Mac is heavily inspired by Helvetica.
+The font was invented in Switzerland by freelance designer Max Alfons Miedinger in Münchenstein.
+The spread of Swiss design in the 1950s allowed Helvetica to spread throughout the world and be widely featured in advertisements and corporate logos.
+Most notoriously, Helvetica is used on signs in the New York subway, and even the font on Mac is heavily inspired by Helvetica.

-To this day, it belongs to one of the best-known Fonts in the world.
+To this day, it remains one of the best-known fonts in the world.

 ===== Sources =====